hotosm/osm-merge/docs/mvum.md

 #### Dixie National Forest

-In the current MVUM dataset for this national forest, for some reason a *30* has been prefixed to all the IDs, making the reference numbers wrong.
+In the current MVUM dataset for this national forest, for some reason a *30, 31, 32, 33, 34* has been prefixed to many of the IDs, making the reference numbers wrong.
+After staring at the original data file, I noticed these were all 5 characters long, and lacked a letter or a minor number suffix.
+Limiting the trigger to just that case seems to fix the problem.
+A *note* is added to any feature where the __ref:usfs__ is changed as an aid towards validation.

 #### Manti-LaSal National Forest